-Most of the time when people communicate with horses it’s just one-way.
-People do speak but mostly fail at listening.
-When you want to accomplish something with your horse without force it’s important that you can understand each other.
+Most of the time when people communicate with horses it's just one-way.
+People do speak but mostly fail to listen.
+When you want to accomplish something with your horse without force it's important that you understand each other.
 Communication is speaking and listening.

 To learn and grow in communication you need experience.
 As a working student you have all day with the horses.
-You can practice within every situation.
-Because these horses are open, pure and natural they are the best teachers you can have.
-Being here as a working student is the greatest gift I could give to myself.
+You can practice within each situation.
+Because the horses are open, pure and natural they are the best teachers you can have.
+Being here as a working student is the greatest gift I could give myself.